-The Slate Dam lease (E25/553) was granted in April 2017, and consists of 26 graticular blocks or 83km2, over a large section of the Bulong sequence of the Kalgoorlie Terrane.
-The intention of the company is to investigate the gold potential in sediments associated with granites that may host economic grades of gold mineralisation.
+The Slate Dam Gold Projects consists of 250km2, over a large section of the Bulong sequence of the Kalgoorlie Terrain.
+The company has methodically investigated the gold potential in sediments associated with granites that may host economic grades of gold mineralisation.

-Since the discovery of Invincible by Gold Fields Ltd, Aruma Resources has taken the gold mineralisation model and applied it to prospects of the Kalgoorlie Terrrane, which has resulted in the pegging of highly prospective ground around the region.
+Since the discovery of Invincible deposit by Gold Fields Ltd, Aruma Resources has taken the gold mineralisation model and applied it to prospects of the Kurnalpie Terrain, which has resulted in the acquisition of highly prospective ground around the region.
 Slate Dam was one of these areas identified for its structural complexity and desirable geology.

-Project Evaluation has identified a bottom of hole geochemical gold anomaly of considerable size, over the Slate Dam Prospect stretching 7km2 across sediments contacts within the pressure shadows of recently identified granite intrusives.
-All the geologically needs for a gold system are in place, however were probably previously masked due to the presence of Lake Yindarlgooda over the top of the anomaly.
+Project Evaluation has identified a bottom of hole geochemical gold anomaly of considerable size, over the Slate Dam Prospect stretching 7km2 across sediments contacts within the pressure shadows of recently identified granite bodies.
+All the geologically needs for a gold system are in place, however were masked due to the presence of Lake Yindarlgooda over the top of the anomaly.